The Interactive & Immersive HQ

 For new TouchDesigner developers, keeping all of the different Python members and methods specific to TouchDesigner can be somewhat of a challenge, especially if they’re not already experienced with coding.
 Add the vast amount of functionality that Python has built-in (much of which is very useful for developing projects as well), and you’ve got a lot to contend with!

-In this post, we’ve collected a cheat sheet of Python tricks and tips that are useful for TouchDesigner developers to know, including several that are built into Python itself, as well as a large number that are specific to the TouchDesigner environment.
+In this post, we’ve collected a Python basics cheat sheet of tricks and tips that are useful for TouchDesigner developers to know, including several that are built into Python itself, as well as a large number that are specific to the TouchDesigner environment.

 TouchDesigner Python Cheat Sheet